fehler/building-beautiful-uis/00-Overview.md

 Who is this book for?
 ---------------------

-This ‘course in a book’ is the first of a series of courses – published by Adobe – that are designed to help those who are either: new to user experience design, or who would like to enhance their existing skills.
+This ‘course in a book’ is the first of a series of courses – published by the Adobe XD team – that are designed to help those who are either: new to user experience design, or who would like to develop and enhance their existing skills.

 I’m designing these learning materials to help: